EricMbouwe/Wotchd/README.md

 <hr/>

 ## Testing
-In order to run test run this command first
+In order to run tests, run this command first

 ```
 rails generate rspec:install